a5kin/genart/studies/making_of/arcs_of_verona/README.md

 phase, so two sides of each brick has the same 'shade' feeling.

 I also experimented with the function that makes a color lighter.
-Previously, it simply multiplyed RGB components by the same ratio.
-This corrupted the hue and looked not so natural on higher values.
+Previously, it was simply multipluing RGB components by the same ratio.
+This was corrupting the hue and looking not so natural on higher values.
 So, I switched to HLS scheme and played again with each of the 4 ratios, until the resulting picture looked as much closer to the original as possible.

 ### Phase 7: Ceiling

 ![Arcs Of Verona (Phase 7)](/studies/making_of/arcs_of_verona/img/arcs_of_verona_phase07.png)

+With switching to HLS, colors became softer than at the original image, so I implemented a blend between RGB and HLS lighting.
+This gave more 'succulence' to the lighter shades.
+Colors were still quite different from the original, but I was OK with that.
+An image alone was giving me the similar lighting feeling as at the photo.

+Next, was a ceiling, another tricky part I almost broke my head over.
+After several unsuccessful attempts to reproduce it, I finally decided to keep it simple and just give the common feeling of ceiling's colors.
+Anyway, it plays the secondary role in the scene, and takes only a little part of the whole image.

+So, to simulate ceiling's lighting, I used two radial gradients.
+First, from from the darker to the lighter version of previous arc's base color.
+Second, smaller, from semi-black to fully transparent to create a 'shadow'.

+I also tried to connect each pair of bricks for the two consequent arcs with lines, in attempt to image 'bricks', ceiling is made of.
+But they all was looking too ugly and breaking my 3D feeling of the scene.
+So, I kept it, just made them very subtle in color, almost indistinguishable from the ceiling's gradients.

 ### Phase 8: Altar / Far Arc